The PA Transfer Tax: A Quick Guide to Pennsylvania Transfer Taxes

 What are transfer taxes?

-Real estate transfer taxes are levied by state or local governments when the ownership of a property is transferred from one individual to another.
-According to the Federal Trade Commission, this tax is applicable whenever the title of a property—essentially the official rights to ownership—changes hands.
+Real estate transfer taxes are levied by state or local governments when property ownership is transferred from one individual to another.
+According to the Federal Trade Commission, this tax applies whenever the title of a property—essentially the official rights to ownership—changes hands.

-These taxes can be invaluable in local and state economies, as they help generate revenue that funds various public services, though the exact impact they will have on your bottom line depend greatly on your location, the amount the property sells for, and other factors.
+These taxes can be invaluable in local and state economies, as they help generate revenue that funds various public services.

 Who pays for transfer taxes?